 The study found ‘taking PPIs was associated with a more than doubling in the risk of developing stomach cancer, while taking H2 blockers was not associated with any such heightened risk.’

-Chewable tablets marketed to treat indigestion, heartburn and sour stomach like Rolaids and Tums are antacids containing calcium carbonate and/or magnesium hydroxide tablets whose side effects may include hard or loose stools or bleeding ulcers if the antacids also contain aspirin.
+Chewable tablets marketed to treat indigestion, heartburn, and sour stomachs like Rolaids and Tums are antacids containing calcium carbonate and/or magnesium hydroxide tablets whose side effects may include hard or loose stools or bleeding ulcers if the antacids also contain aspirin.